mdiamantino/eclipse-image-steganography-tool/README.md

 ### Installing

-First download the repository, and run:
+Run the following command in the root directory of *Eclipse*:

 ```
-python3 setup.py install
+pip3 install -e .
 ```

 ## Running Eclipse